What is crafting?

 One common strategy is to grow the size of your experience pool by using skills that you have no interest in leveling.
 These activities may include skinning animals and harvesting plants with the intention to put all of that experiencing towards blacksmithing.
 The value in having a larger experience pool is that the amount of experience applied to the skill with each use is larger, so you level up at a quicker rate.

-You can quickly grow your experience pool by taking advantage of the first time crafting bonus.
-Additionally, if the recipe you are using can accept any variant of a particular component (e.g. any type of strap), you can earn the first time bonus again by using each of the alternative variants (e.g. leather strap, hardened leather strap, supple leather strap) with the same recipe.
+If the recipe you are using can accept any variant of a particular component (e.g. any type of strap), you can earn the first time bonus again by using each of the alternative variants (e.g. leather strap, hardened leather strap, supple leather strap) with the same recipe.

 What else is there to know?